srilekha511/WhartonMunicode/README.md

 ```
 Notice that the output employs similar words, symbols, and language as that of the municipal code.
 Running WhartonMunicode on the same dataset will return different outputs each time.

+# More Municipal Codes

+To test more municipal codes other than Alvarado, TX, [this repository](https://github.com/srilekha511/municode_files) has `.txt` files of 10+ municipal codes.
+To input a new municipal code, simply copy the raw text file link (i.e. https://raw.githubusercontent.com/srilekha511/municode_files/main/AlvaradoTXComplete.txt).
+The `Raw` option is located on the right side of the upper toolbar.
+Simply copying the regular link instead of the raw link will prevent the entire municode from being read, resulting in less tokens than the correct amount.